Easter bread

 In many European countries, particularly in Central and Eastern Europe, there are various traditions surrounding the use of bread during the Easter holidays.
-Traditionally the practice of eating Easter bread or sweetened "communion" bread traces its origin back to Byzantium, Eastern Catholicism and the Orthodox Christian church.
+Traditionally the practice of eating Easter bread or sweetened communion bread traces its origin back to Byzantium, Eastern Catholicism and the Orthodox Christian church.
 The recipe for sweetened or "honey-leavened" bread may date back as far as the Homeric Greek period based on anecdotal evidence from classical texts.

-Belarus, Bulgaria, Croatia, Romania, Slovakia, Slovenia, Russia and Ukraine
+Central and Eastern Europe

-Kozunak, kulich, and paska
+Kozunak, Kulich, Paska and Mazanec

-A Kozunak is the traditional Easter bread in Bulgaria, kulich is one of different traditional Russian Easter breads.
-Kolach is a traditional Czech bread made at Christmas in the shape of a ring.
-Usually, three rings are stack on top of each other to represent the Holy Trinity.
-Ukrainian Easter breads are also called Paska (not to be confused with a different dish, known as paskha) where often a rich, white bread is served and decorated on the top with symbols, including crosses, flowers, braids, wheat, or other designs representing aspects of Orthodox and Eastern Catholic faith.
+Kozunak is the traditional Easter bread in Bulgaria, Moldova and North Macedonia. kulich is one of different traditional Russian Easter breads.
+Kolach is the traditional Easter bread in Albania, Belarus, Hungary and Slovakia.
+The traditional Easter bread in the Czech Republic is called Mazanec.
+The traditional Easter bread in Serbia is known as Uskršnja Pogača.
+Ukrainian Easter bread is known as Paska (not to be confused with a different dish, known as paskha) where often a rich, white bread is served and decorated on the top with symbols, including crosses, flowers, braids, wheat, or other designs representing aspects of Orthodox and Eastern Catholic faith.

 Romania and Moldova also have a traditional Easter pastry called Pască (the term Pasca is "Easter" in the Eastern Orthodox faith, similar to Pâques in French.
 It is derived from the Hebrew pesah).
 The Romanian Pască is made with cheese (and may also include fruits, nuts, or chocolate for decoration).
 It is usually found alongside another traditional sweet bread which Romanians make for Easter and Christmas called Cozonac.

 Pinca and Poprtnik

-Pinca is a variety of Easter bread popular in Austria, Croatia and Slovenia.
+Pinca is a variety of Easter bread popular in Austria, Croatia, Montenegro and Slovenia.
 Poprtnik is a variety native to Slovenia.
 It is decorated with intricate floral designs and may also incorporate various symbols associated with Easter.